matthiasnagel/workflow/PAPER.md

 * Developers can return quickly to an old code base without investing to much time in bug hunting
 * All changes will be tested immediately

+For further reading have a look at this [CI-article](http://martinfowler.com/articles/continuousIntegration.html) by Martin Fowler (we think it is probably the best out there).

 ### Travis CI

 #### About Travis CI